OpenTreeOfLife/reference-taxonomy/doc/method/results.md

-## results - some notes -
+## Contributions of source taxonomies to the assembly

-Following is a breakdown of how each source taxonomy contributes to the reference taxonomy.  [some document-generation automation needed here]
+Following is a breakdown of how each source taxonomy contributes to the reference taxonomy.  [should be a proper table]

         source     total    copied   aligned  absorbed  conflict
     separation        26        26         0         -         -